Machismo: Sexuality and sexual orientation

 Homosexuality is perceived as negative or weak within the machista ideal.
 It does not fit into the masculine attributes that machismo extols.
 This often leads homosexual or bisexual men living in machista communities to be reluctant about being open about their sexuality because of the negative connotation associated with it.
 Similarly, women who identify as lesbian face oppression from machista societies and family because they are viewed as defying traditional gender norms.
 Lesbians are often not recognized as capable of being mothers, therefore challenging the concept of familismo.
 Familismo, which is an idea in Latin cultures that ties an individual with a commitment to his or her family, and homophobia can sometimes cause in homosexual individuals the repression of sexual identity, family separation, and to hide their sexuality.
 Such situations may hinder personal shame and secret sexual actions that increases HIV and STI risk in Latino homosexuals.
 Regularly experiencing homophobia and low self-esteem have a connection with sexual risk.
 A survey conducted by the Virginia Commonwealth University found that men who had high machismo values or characteristics were more than five times more probable to participate in activities or behave in a way to put them at risk for contracting HIV or an STI.

 Because of the negative connotations that come with identifying as homosexual, the definition of homosexuality has become ambiguous.
-By genderizing sexual practices, only men who are sexually penetrated during sex, locas are considered homosexual while men who are the sexual penetrators during sex can maintain their heterosexual identity.
+By genderizing sexual practices, only men who are sexually penetrated during sex are considered homosexual while men who are the sexual penetrators during sex can maintain their heterosexual identity.
 Mexican American sociologist Alfredo Mirande highlights that within the Latinx community, individuals aren’t simply defined as gay, but instead “the power they have through a sexual act”.
 For instance, in Mexico, opinions on homosexuality vary.
 One perspective is that any men attracted to other men are equally shameful and negative.
 The other perspective is that only men who are the receptive partners in same-sex encounters are seen negatively.
 Also, in many Latin American countries, the media portrayal of homosexual men often play into the stereotype of an effeminate, flamboyant male role.
 As a result, the idea of a masculine homosexual man remains almost unheard of and privatized by the community and by society, which allows this stereotype of homosexual men as locas to persist.